 - Allow the dandelions to dry for a day or two.
 As they dry, they will shrivel up, taking less room in your jar.
 I collected a pint jar of dandelion flowers and only filled up a half pint once dried.

-- Fill up the jar with olive oil.
+- Fill up the jar with olive oil or any other high-quality oil that you prefer.
 You want to submerge the dandelions fully.
 Poke with a spoon to eliminate any air bubbles.

 - Put the lid on your jar and allow it to set for two weeks in a sunny spot.
 A windowsill works perfectly.
 It needs to steep to allow the properties to soak into the oil.